Sora2455/MathMlNow/README.md

      */
     fileName?: string,
     /**
-     * Set to true to strip whitespace from the generated HTML/SVG/MathML */ minify?: boolean,
-    /**
      * Use to set the effective font-size (in pixels) of the maths expression (defaults to 18) */ fontSize?: number,